12 Ways To Make Your Travel Time More Fun & Productive

-Rather than complaining about the queues, getting road rage, wasting time on your social medium of choice with the never ending scroll, there are so many ways to make your travel time much more fun and productive.
-Whether by bus, train, car, plane, bike, boat or foot, however you travel, why not use the time wisely?
-Here are my top 12 tips for utilising your travel time.
+Rather than complaining about the queues, getting road rage, or wasting time on your social medium of choice with the never-ending scroll, there are so many ways to make your travel time much more fun and productive.
+Whether by bus, train, car, plane, bike, boat, or foot, however, you travel, why not use the time wisely?
+Here are my top 12 tips for utilizing your travel time.

 How To Make Your Travel Time More Fun & Productive

-At the start of 2017, I set myself the challenge to read a book a month, so by the end of the year I’ll have read at least 12, if not more, books.
-Before this challenge I usually read on the bus anyway, but having the goal really helps me to utilise time I might have otherwise spent on my phone or day dreaming out the window.
+One year I set myself the challenge to read a book a month, so by the end of the year, I’d have read at least 12, if not more, books.
+Before this challenge, I usually read on the bus anyway, but having the goal really helped me to utilize the time I might have otherwise spent on my phone or daydreaming out the window.

 Having a fair commute of around 20 minutes each way, I can get through a fair number of pages as that’s about 30-40 minutes of reading time per day (it could be even more if I read on my lunch break and before bed too)!
 If your commute is longer, that’s even more!

 There are so many ways to learn for free these days it’s absolutely amazing.
-Take advantage of all that’s on offer by learning a language, playing memory games and doing brain training, studying for a test like driving theory, or simply doing puzzles, soduku or cross words.
-Some of the ways you can learn are by playing on apps, listening to audio files and podcasts, reading study notes or quizzing a friend.
+Take advantage of all that’s on offer by learning a language, playing memory games and doing brain training, studying for a test like driving theory, or simply doing puzzles, sudoku, or crosswords.
+Some of the ways you can learn are by playing on apps, listening to audio files and podcasts, reading study notes, or quizzing a friend.

-Some favourites I’ve been using recently, for example, include Duolingo, Tinycards, Coffee Break Spanish and Top Tests Free Driving Theory.
+Some favorites I’ve been using recently, for example, include Duolingo, Tinycards, Coffee Break Spanish, and Top Tests Free Driving Theory.
 The practice I got studying for my driving theory on my commute was really valuable in helping me pass my test.
-Duolingo really helped me get in extra Spanish practice outside my lessons.
-Tinycards has helped me learn more about history, geography and science, and also keep up with my Japanese Hiragana, Katakana and Kanji practice!
+Duolingo really helped me get into extra Spanish practice outside my lessons.
+Tinycards has helped me learn more about history, geography, and science, and also keep up with my Japanese Hiragana, Katakana, and Kanji practice!
 It’s amazing what just 10 minutes a day can do.

-A great way to start the day is ’15 Minute Morning Pages’ – just write down whatever you think or feel or comes out through your pen and onto the paper for 15 minutes at the beginning of everyday.
-It’ll really help you focus your mind loosen you thoughts, relieve anxiety, and record your ideas.
+A great way to start the day is ’15 Minute Morning Pages’ – just write down whatever you think or feel or comes out through your pen and onto the paper for 15 minutes at the beginning of every day.
+It’ll really help you focus your mind loosen your thoughts, relieve anxiety, and record your ideas.